trentlarson/P2P-Docs/README.md

  * If you're publishing files, then make that folder the "outgoing" folder (eg. a Dropbox or Vuze share folder).

+After that, whenever there is a change to any of these files, this will show you what has changed and prompt you to move those files to the right locations, with new version numbers if necessary, whether you've reviewed the incoming change (ie. you want to "mark it as read") or you want to publish your outgoing change.
+Note that this has a rudimentary search for text files when there are no changes to review; this is part of a larger effort at [familyhistories.info] to create great tools for sharing and searching family histories.

+See the User Stories below to see what features are finished and what are planned.

 You can download packages for Windows, Mac, and Linux: http://api.appcelerator.net/p/pages/app_page?token=04txtaw6